Across the village square is the highly acclaimed pub, The Roast Ox which serves excellent food and real ales.

 Sleeps 6 - 3 bedrooms

-A Shaker style country kitchen has an electric cooker with hob, microwave, fridge and a freezer, dishwasher and a washing machine.
+Kitchen ? well equipped with an electric cooker with hob, microwave, fridge and a freezer, dishwasher and a washing machine.
 Welsh Dresser, kitchen table and chairs.

 An entrance lobby with room for coats and boots etc.

 Sitting room ? cosy and spacious with oak beams, comfortable sofas and chairs, a long dining table and chairs.
 The centre piece is a magnificent stone fireplace with a huge oak lintel and wood burning stove.